-As much as I love a good leafy green salad, it's nice to ditch the greens once in a while in favor of an easy tossed salad like this Crunchy Greek Salad with Avocado and Feta.
+As much as I love a good leafy green salad, it's nice to ditch the greens once in a while in favor of a veggie-forward salad like this Crunchy Greek Salad with Avocado and Feta.
 I almost called this a "Garden Bounty Salad" because it truly is a salad that utilizes the bounty of a summer vegetable garden.
-When coupled with some Kalamata olives, avocado, feta, and a light vinaigrette, this veggie-packed salad really shines.
-Though we’re several weeks out from the official start date of summer, I’m getting this recipe to you now because if you’re like me, you’ll soon be up to your elbows in tomatoes, peppers, cucumbers, and herbs and the temps will be way too warm to even think of turning your oven on.
+When coupled with Kalamata olives, avocado, feta, and a light and zingy vinaigrette, this veggie-packed salad really shines.
+Prep this quick and easy summer side dish in less than 10-minutes and pair with your favorite main course!

 The right vinegar is key to a perfect vinaigrette

 The veggies, Kalamata olives, and feta are all perfectly capable of doing the heavy lifting in this recipe, so it's important that the vinaigrette stays simple.
 I prefer to use Champagne vinegar in this dish because it is particularly light and mellow, offering the perfect tang to this Crunchy Greek Salad without overpowering any of the fresh produce.
 If you do not have Champagne vinegar on hand, you may swap for an alternative but it will have varying effects on this dish:

 - White wine vinegar: This would be my second choice for this salad if you aren't able to procure Champagne vinegar.
 White wine vinegar is very similar to Champagne vinegar, but with a slightly bolder flavor.
 This is still a great option for vinaigrettes but pales slightly in comparison to the mellow flavor of the Champagne vinegar for this particular salad.